-Over the course of the two week immersion, students will experience several living arrangements.
-The first half of the program will entail stays within the environments we are visiting including at the De La Gente Guesthouse.
+Over the course of the two-week immersion, students will experience a number of different living arrangements.
+The first half of the program will entail stays within the environments you will be visiting, including at the De La Gente Guesthouse.
 While working in San Lucas, students will be housed in a local hotel.
-Lastly, we will be staying with homestay families in the community of Santa Anita.
+Lastly, you will be staying with homestay families in the community of Santa Anita.
 Remember, you are going to Guatemala.
 The overall standard of living is lower than it is in the U.S., and the housing may reflect this.